Content matters...just not as much as you think.

 Have you ever thought, "Gosh, he is asking all the wrong questions!?"

-But there's a difference between your designer's ignorance and your doctor's.
-And it's not just about the questions.
-It's about all the elements of the healthcare visit.
+But it's not just about the questions.
+It's about all the elements of the healthcare experience, whether in clinic or practice or inside a patient's home.
 From options to intakes, choices matter especially for trauma survivors.